Core-Tools/hsu-master-go/pkg/resourcelimits/WINDOWS_PRIVILEGES_FOR_RESOURCE_LIMITS.md

 ## Additional Notes

 - These privileges allow powerful operations; hence they are restricted to minimize security risks.
-- Proper assignment and enabling of these privileges is crucial to avoid errors like
+- Proper assignment and enabling of these privileges is crucial to avoid errors like:
-> "A required privilege is not held by the client."
+  > "current process does not hold privileges for memory limits"
+  > "current process does not hold privileges for CPU limits"
 - Always encourage customers to operate under the principle of least privilege while granting necessary rights.
+- The HSU Master process automatically detects missing privileges and provides clear error messages.
-- Detailed developer and sysadmin documentation is available on Microsoft Docs regarding privileges and job object memory quotas.
+- Detailed developer and sysadmin documentation is available on Microsoft Docs regarding privileges and job object resource quotas.

 ---